- Status:

 - Accessible Buildings Program Policy

-- Building Quality Standards Handbook (BQSH)
+- Building Quality Standard Handbook (BQSH)

 In relation to inclusive practice for students with special needs, the following resources are available:

-- Department of Education
+Department of Education:

-- Sport and Recreation Victoria
+Sport and Recreation Victoria:

-- Australian Inclusion Resources
+Australian Inclusion Resources:

 If you have any queries about the program, project eligibility, or which stream you should be applying under, please contact the VSBA School Grants Unit for further information.

-VSBA School Grants Unit
+- Program enquiries: VSBA School Grants Unit – Capital.Works@education.vic.gov.au

 You are also advised to consult with your nearest Regional Office regarding your proposed project.